rscarlisle/retail-products-viewer/README.md

 ## cd into the newly created directory: retail-products-viewer

-1) It can be cloned and installed locally.
+1) The repo can be cloned and installed locally.

 2) After cloning the repo locally, run: npm install --> from the terminal command line.